PaperStrange/TourGuideAI/docs/project.lessons.md

 - **Context**: Early failures were occurring in edge cases that weren't tested
 - **Solution**: Expanded test coverage to include error cases and edge conditions
 - **Impact**: Bug detection shifted left in the development process
+- **Lesson**: Set up test infrastructure before implementing features
+- **Context**: In Phase 5, we had to retrofit test automation to existing code
+- **Solution**: Created test plans and infrastructure at the beginning of phase 6
+- **Impact**: More testable code architecture and efficient test development

 ### Cross-Browser Testing
 - **Lesson**: Mobile testing requires real device verification